Who needs a $500,000 life insurance policy?

 How much life insurance do I need?

-Before getting into the price, it’s worth asking who actually needs a $500,000 policy to cover their financial obligations.
+Before getting into life insurance rates, it’s worth asking who actually needs a $500,000 policy to cover their financial obligations.
 A common rule of thumb is to have coverage that’s 5 to 10 times your annual salary.
 That would suggest that a $500,000 policy could be right for someone who earns between $50,000 and $100,000 a year.
 The reason for the broad range is that your exact policy needs depend on the age and quantity of your dependents, as well as other factors, like what debts you have and your partner’s income.
-You will be able to review these factors further with your insurance provider.
+You will be able to review these factors further with your life insurance provider.

 Nonetheless, for many people, the rule of thumb is a useful starting point.
-If you’re the type who likes your life insurance needs a bit more personalized to you (most people do), you can also use an online life insurance calculator.
+If you’re the type who likes your life insurance needs a bit more personalized to you (most people do), you can also use this online life insurance calculator.
 It’ll estimate your face amount and term insurance length needs based on your family structure and financial situation.

 What does a $500,000 life insurance policy cost?

 Most things that are worth $500,000 cost $500,000, but that’s not the case with term life insurance.
 As for what does a $500,000 policy cost, there are two definitive answers to the question: The first is, “It depends, but it’s easy to find out.”
 And the second is: “a lot less than you probably think.”

-The easiest way to get an idea of how much a $500k life insurance policy will cost is to use a free online quote tool.
-Using a quote tool you’ll see that a healthy 35-year-old woman can buy a 20-year, $500,000 Haven Term policy for around $20 per month.
+The easiest way to get an idea of how much life insurance will cost is to use a free online quote tool.
+Using a life insurance quote tool you’ll see that a healthy 35-year-old woman can buy 20 years of $500,000 Haven Term life insurance coverage for around $18 per month.

-The price you pay for life insurance is affected by several different factors, some of which you can’t control (like your age), and some of which you can.
-Three key factors are your age, your health, and the length of the term.
+Life insurance rates are affected by several different factors, some of which you can’t control (like your age), and some of which you can.
+Three key factors that can influence the price of your term life insurance coverage are your age, your health, and the length of the term.